Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Our absolute favorite is Mustapha’s Place, a mid-range accommodation in Paje.
 The place is really worth more than the 40$ they charge for a double room.

-The garden is stunning and the pool is one of the best I’ve seen on the island – big and shaded.
-The rooms are made with local materials, some are really pretty, some a bit less.
-There’s a huge restaurant terrace but the food is a bit overpriced and quality depends a bit “on luck”.
+The garden is stunning, and the pool is one of the best I’ve seen on the island – big and shaded.
+The rooms are made with local materials; some are really pretty, some a bit less so.

 Where to Stay in Nungwi – North Unguja (Zanzibar)